Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 The following items need to be complete prior to beginning work on your application:

-* You have downloaded the MobileSDK package from http://developer.genband.com/MobileSDK .
+* You have downloaded the MobileSDK package from [dist](https://github.com/Kandy-IO/kandy-link-android-sdk/tree/master/dist) folder .
 * You have extracted the contents of the MobileSDK package and located:
   * The MobileSDK jar file
   * The libjingle_peerconnection_so.so file